pleprince/RfSP/README.md

 The asset will use the PxrDisney bxdf to re-create the Substance Painter material.
 There are limitations though:

 * The Substance Painter project MUST use the pbr-metal-rough shader.
+* normals MUST be in directx format.
-* Opacity is not supported by PxrDisney.
+* Opacity is not supported.

 ### ![Alt](RenderMan/icons/PxrSurface.png "PxrSurface") : Export to PxrSurface-based material